Rate limits

 # Every API response includes these headers:

-X-RateLimit-Limit: 1000 # requests per minute for this token
+X-RateLimit-Limit: 1000 # request budget for this key

 X-RateLimit-Reset: 1714478400 # epoch seconds when the window resets